lundegaard/redux-tools/docs/getting-started/quick-start.md

 # Quick Start

-Let's take a look on how we'd use Redux Tools in a simple React app.
+Let's take a look on how we'd use Redux Tools in a simple React application.

 ## Global Injection